Telephone +44 (0)1305 264066 - firstname.lastname@example.org

 The Museum collection is displayed over 4 floors.
 Entry is via the ground floor and there are three upper floors.
 Most areas of the Museum are accessible to wheelchair users.
 There is a ramp to facilitate entry through the main door.
 The museum floors are level and carpeted.
 There is adequate space to manoeuvre and turn a wheelchair in most areas.
 The Museum has a lift with automatic doors which is large enough to take a motorised wheelchair.
 This provides access to floors 1, 2 and 3.
-We regret that it is not possible to give wheelchair access to the roof due to the limitations of our listed building.
+We regret that it is not possible to give wheelchair access to the roof due to the limitations of our listed building status.
 We do not operate a wheelchair loan system.

 If you need medical assistance, please speak to any member of staff or volunteer who will arrange assistance from a trained first-aider or call an ambulance.
 Please remember that the help we are allowed to offer is limited.
 An accident book and First Aid kit is kept at reception.